 “Fracking saves low-income Americans’ lives”… This article is about research earlier this year.
 This is a calculation that lowers heating costs with surging domestic affordable natural gas production.
 Its result is 11,000 winter deaths in the U.S. each winter from 2005 to 2010.

-And, considered another way: While a lot of taxpayer dollars are spent to help make life better for less-advantaged Americans, energy produced right here at home has had significant positive impact on the quality of life for many of our fellow citizens.
+A lot of taxpayer dollars are useable to help make life better for less-advantaged Americans.
+The energy produced right here at home has had a significant positive impact.
+The impact is on the quality of life for many of our fellow citizens.

-The researchers – two from Northwestern University and a third from Monash University in Australia – noted that increased natural gas production, made possible by advanced hydraulic fracturing and modern horizontal drilling, helped drive down energy prices, allowing Americans to affordably heat their homes without affecting their spending for other needs, such as food and health care.
+The researchers are two from Northwestern University and a third from Monash University in Australia.
+With that, they take note that there is an increase in natural gas production.
+As a result, it was possible by advanced hydraulic fracturing and modern horizontal drilling, helped drive down energy prices, allowing Americans to affordably heat their homes without affecting their spendings for other needs, such as food and health care.